 Ever since I’ve been a little kid, I’ve had a fascination with rivers.
 It’s a fascination that’s always struck me as a little bit odd, considering I don’t even know how to swim.
 Maybe it’s because rivers and river valleys usually provide some terrific opportunities for vacation photography.
 Or perhaps it’s because I’ve pretty much always been a road geek, and rivers are often accompanied by interesting looking bridges, both new and old.
 Or maybe it’s just because my late father used to love playing in the river that ran through his village in India, and that subconsciously rubbed off on me.

 Whatever the reason, I enjoy seeing rivers whenever I’m on vacation.
 While planning out our road trip to Boston and back to catch our cruise, I wanted to make sure to leave time to see visit the confluence of two of America’s great rivers, the Mississippi and the Ohio, just outside Cairo, Illinois.
 (I previously toured the confluence of the Mississippi and Missouri Rivers outside St. Louis.)
-We were scheduled to visit the day before Memorial Day; visiting a river in late spring in the Midwest can be a risky proposition due to the risk of flooding.
+We were scheduled to visit the day before Memorial Day; visiting a river in late spring in the Midwest can be a risky proposition due to the risk of flooding, which may require nearby residents to call on services like the one the link.
 But this time, we enjoyed a fine day with the river safely below flood stage.

 Incidentally, this is also the 16th and final installment of my Bermuda road trip/cruise series.
 This is something of a bittersweet moment, as on the one hand, it’s nice to have finally finished, but on the other hand, I’m going to have to figure out something else to write about.
 But I digress.
 For a primer on our entire trip, head over to my Bermuda trip report introduction and index.